-COURSE DESCRIPTION: Practical investigations on Electrical circuits, AC Machines, Semiconductor Devices and Op-Amps.
+COURSE DESCREPTION: Practical investigations on Electrical circuits, AC Machines, Semiconductor Devices and Op-Amps.

-COURSE OUTCOMES: After successful completion of the course, student will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Analyze, measure, interpret and validate the practical observations by applying the fundamental knowledge of electrical circuits, machines and electronic devices. - CO2.
 Design Op-amp based amplifier, voltage summer and integrator circuits for desired specifications. - CO3.
 Work independently and in teams to solve problems with effective communication.